glpi-project/php-library-glpi/README.md

 ## Code examples

-It's easy to implement in your code, as you see in the following example:
+It's easy to implement, as you see in the following example:

 ```php
 use GlpiProject\API\Rest\Client;